dig-team/Qiana/docs/HACK.md

 1. **swap Patterns**:
    - `$f`, `$p` - Pattern variables that will be replaced with concrete symbols
    - The `RANGE` directive specifies which set of symbols to use for substitution.
-The valid targets are BASE_FUNCTION, BASE_PREDICATE, ANY_FUNCTION, ANY_PREDICATE, and QUOTED_VARIABLE.
-These correspond to the sets $F_b$, $P_b$, $F$, $P$, and $V$ as defined in the formalization of Qiana.
+The valid targets are BASE_FUNCTION, BASE_PREDICATE, QIANA_FUNCTION, ANY_PREDICATE, and QUOTED_VARIABLE.
+These correspond to the sets $F_b$, $P_b$, $F$, $P$, and the quotation of $V$ as defined in the formalization of Qiana.
 Is is also possible to assign a range of possible arities to the symbols.
 Examples:
      - `RANGE $p IN ANY_PREDICATE`
      - `RANGE $f IN BASE_FUNCTION`
      - `RANGE $f[1;-1] IN BASE_FUNCTION` note the use of `-1` to designate positive infinity.
 This is equivalent to excluding functions of arity 0 (constants).

+Remark that QIANA_FUNCTION does not span over the symbols added in the finite axiomattization of Qiana and instead rangers only over all functions of the general semantic of Qiana.

 2. **Dots Pattern**:
    - `X1,...,X#` - Represents a variable-length list of parameters.
 The symbol "," at each end of the end can be replaced with other desired symbols.
 The # indicates where the counter number substitution will be done to range on the list.